Ron Finley Stadium

-Ron Finley Stadium (also known as Citizens Bank Field) is a football stadium in Campbellsville, Kentucky, United States.
+Ron Finley Stadium / Citizens Bank Field) is a stadium in Campbellsville, Kentucky, United States.
 It is the home stadium for the Campbellsville University Tigers football and soccer teams.
 The athletic department completed renovations in 2010, which included a new lighting system and artificial FieldTurf playing surface.

 The stadium was dedicated in 2006 in honor of Ron Finley, who helped reinstate the football program in 1987 and served as head coach until 2002.